Our Story

 Dr Frank Leslie Utber, Matron Wilshire, (bottom)Sister Green, Sister Gwendoline Jones, Mr Wilshire - c.1890 / Image courtesy of Mrs N.Skinner (QS2007.60)

 In 2006, Mawland Group signed a lease with NPWS.
-In 2022 the lease to Mawland was transferred to North Head Sydney Pty Ltd [North Head].
-North Head’s plans and proposals for the site will ensure that the site continues to receive the respectful conservation which it deserves.
+In 2022 the lease to Mawland was transferred to North Head Sydney Pty Ltd. North Head’s plans and proposals for the site will ensure that the site continues to receive the respectful conservation which it deserves.

 Q Station is working to redefine the full story of the Quarantine Station which was never thoroughly recorded.
 The real record of history is found in the lives of the ordinary people who lived it.
 Collecting, preserving and sharing oral histories not only transmits knowledge from one generation to the next, but allows us a sense of catching and holding something valuable from the receding tide of the Quarantine Station’s past.